T

 park

-Considered one of Japan's three most beautiful landscape gardens, Kenrokuen boasts meticulously manicured scenery, teahouses, and ponds that change with the seasons.
+Considered one of Japan's three most beautiful landscape gardens.
+Kenrokuen is renowned for its meticulously designed scenery, including ponds, streams, tea houses, and seasonal flowers, changing dramatically with each season.

 2. Midday